aichaos/scarecrow/README.md

 # Scarecrow

 Scarecrow is a chatbot written in Go.
-It connects to Slack and can be chatted with in your terminal window, and it will probably be updated to connect to more things in the future too.
+It connects to Slack and XMPP and can be chatted with in your terminal window, and it will probably be updated to connect to more things in the future too.

 It uses [RiveScript](http://www.rivescript.com/) as its brain back-end, it remembers information about the people it chats with, keeps log files, etc.